pandosme/flows-1/device_discovery/README.md

 - node-red-contrib-axis-camera
 - node-red-contrib-axis-discovery

+**Note that discovery will not work if Node-Red runs in a Docker container**

 The inventory is stored in global context (global.get("cameras").
 You should enable persistant storage in Node-Red in order for your inventory to survice a rbeoot.
 Open the file .node-red/settings.js in an editor and remove the comments (//) on each line of the following section in the file.